Week 1: April 26-May 2, 2021

-During this first week, experts will be asked to submit contributions in their domain areas, or areas they are more comfortable with.
-Even if a participant is bringing a perspective that is outside of the life sciences (say for example they are a tech writer), they'll be asked to weigh in on areas that they might know more about from the news, life experiences, or how their field could intersect or inform the domain.
-Throughout the week, contributions will be reviewed by the Pandemic Supermind Activation team, and thought questions will be periodically submitted to the group to inform dialogue.
+During this first week, participants will be asked to submit contributions in their areas of expertise, that is, in the domain where they are most comfortable.
+Even if a participant is bringing a perspective from outside of the life sciences (say, for example, they are a futurist), they'll be asked to contribute based on insights they may have gleaned from the news, life experiences, or their sense of how their field may intersect or inform the domain being addressed.

-As with the first week, participants will have the opportunity to support and comment on other contributions that interest them.
+As with the first week, participants will have the opportunity to support and comment on the contributions of others.

 During this week, the Life Sciences Supermind team will cluster the contributions from the first two weeks into categories that outline overarching themes.
 The team will use natural language processing (NLP) tools to assist in this process.